The mothersmatter Trust

 About the website

-The Trust has set up this website to provide up to date information for these mothers, fathers and their families/whanau and for those health professionals who are treating them.
+The website aims to provide up to date information for these mothers, fathers and their families/whanau and for those health professionals who are treating them.

 This website is unique in that it is New Zealand based and relates to our New Zealand culture with kiwi mums, dads and family/whanau members talking about their personal experiences living with postnatal depression and anxiety.